-Popular SPIFF rewards options:
+Popular SPIFF incentive options:

-- Prepaid cards: This could be gift cards for popular businesses like Amazon or prepaid credit cards.
+- Prepaid cards: These could be gift cards for popular businesses like Amazon or prepaid credit cards.
 Some companies, like Epson, create branded prepaid credit cards equipped with an online account that continually disperses money to accounts as the sales reps close deals.

 - Travel: Some companies offer all-expenses-paid trips.
 Travel rewards are similar to Presidents Club, but for your partners.

 - Merchandise: When it comes to offering products, choose something that most people would appreciate.
 Laptops, tablets, and smartphones are something everyone can benefit from.

 - Increased MDF budgets.
 Your contribution of marketing development funds (MDFs) can support partners’ new promotional initiatives that ultimately help both you and them make more money profits.
 Increased “free marketing” is a worthwhile reward and—by increasing the budget exclusively for earners who surpass set benchmarks—you’re most likely increasing the related ROI.

 - Temporarily increased partner commissions.
 As cool as swag may be, nothing really beats the appeal of cash.
 You can offer partners that meet an initial threshold a sales bonus or a higher percentage of the profits (for a limited amount of time).

 For further ideas, read our post about channel incentives that will connect with partners.

 So how do you know which types of incentives would best motivate SPIFF participants?
 Ask them, of course.
 There are multiple ways in which you can go about collecting this feedback, such as: